 Proposal presented by the Digital Transformation Task Force for consideration and adoption by the Committee on WIPO Standards (CWS) at its twelfth session

-Annex II provides fictitious examples of the contents of priority document data packages.
+Annex II provides fictitious examples of the contents of priority document data packages in table and tree structure formats.

 Patent Priority Document Data Package Example

+Table format

 Provided below is a fictitious example of a PDDP ZIP file, in table format, for Patent_US_59111111_20220719.zip, which describes the package structure including the files and folders which are included within the ZIP file.